top of page

 What is Reiki & 5 Myths Revealed

-What is Reiki and how does it work?
+But what exactly is Reiki, and how does it work?

-To explain how Reiki works in practical terms, let me start by quoting the first law of thermodynamics, which states that energy cannot be created or destroyed; it can only get redirected from one place or form to another.
-Hence during a Reiki session, trained practitioners use their hands to transfer energy to a person's body, helping to improve the flow and balance of energy to create an internal environment conducive to self-healing.
+As we know from the first law of thermodynamics, energy cannot be created or destroyed; it can only get redirected from one place or form to another.
+And so, during a Reiki session, trained practitioners use their hands to alter or redirect this energy flow in the body, helping to create an internal environment conducive to self-healing.

-To further shed light on Reiki, here are five myths I regularly hear about the healing technique and their answers.
+To further shed light on Reiki, here are five common myths and their answers.

 1. Reiki can heal in just one session.
-While one session may be enough for most people, others may need more than one session to sustain the healing process.
+While one session may be enough for most people, others may need more than one to sustain the healing process.
 Traditionally, four Reiki sessions are recommended as a starting point to evaluate the results and overall benefits received.
-However, if you're skeptical about booking multiple sessions at once, start with one and go from there.
+These benefits can include a sense of deep relaxation, improved sleep, reduced stress and anxiety, and a general feeling of well-being.
+However, if you’re skeptical about booking multiple sessions at once, start with one and go from there.

 2. Reiki practitioners have special powers.
-Reiki practitioners do not possess special mystical abilities.
-Through training, they learn particular hand positions and symbols that allow them to act as a conduit for energy to pass on to individuals receiving treatment so their natural energy flow can be restored.
+Reiki practitioners are not endowed with special mystical abilities.
+Through training, they learn specific hand positions and symbols that allow them to shift and restore the natural flow of energy for clients.
+Their role is to facilitate the healing process, not to perform miracles.

 3. Reiki can only be performed in person.
 Reiki can be performed both in-person and virtually, at a distance.
 Like energy frequencies from cell phones, radio signals, and wi-fi work across distances, so does Reiki.
-Using specific symbols received during training, a practitioner tunes in to a person's energetic needs to channel energy their way during a specific agreed-upon time.
+Using specific symbols received during training, a practitioner tunes in to a person’s energetic needs to channel Reiki to them during an agreed-upon time.
+This accessibility allows anyone to receive Reiki wherever they are.

 4. Reiki is an equal alternative to Western medicine.
-Reiki is a complementary form of therapy and can be used with Western medicine.
-Reiki aids in creating an environment that promotes healing in the body and can increase the efficacy of other medical treatments.
+Reiki is not a replacement but rather a complementary form of therapy that can be used with Western medicine.
+It aids in creating an environment that promotes healing in the body and can increase the efficacy of other medical treatments.
 If a person is already in good health, regular Reiki treatments can serve as a form of preventative care and can enhance overall well-being.

 5. Reiki is a religion.
-Reiki is not a religion but rather spiritual and can complement any particular faith or belief system.
-The name itself comes from the Japanese Rei, meaning God's Wisdom or Higher Power, and Ki, which is spirit or life force.
+Reiki is often misunderstood as a religion, but it’s not.
+Reiki is a spiritual practice that can complement any faith or belief system.
+The name comes from the Japanese “Rei,” meaning God’s Wisdom or Higher Power, and “Ki,” which means spirit or life force.
+This non-religious nature of Reiki allows individuals from all walks of life to benefit from its healing properties, regardless of their religious beliefs.

 If you're still curious about Reiki, the best way to find out if it's right for you is to try a session or email us your questions.